RichardHerold/soustack-mcp-ingest/README.md

 ## Workflow example (stage-by-stage + end-to-end)

-Below is a full workflow showing how the stages relate. `ingest.extract`, `ingest.toSoustack`, and `ingest.validate` are internal stage names from the `soustack-ingest` module; they are executed inside the `ingest.document` tool and are not exposed as separate MCP tools.
+Below is a full workflow showing how the stages relate. `ingest.extract`, `ingest.toSoustack`, and `ingest.validate` are stages from the `soustack-ingest` module; they are executed inside the `ingest.document` tool and are also exposed as separate MCP tools.

 1) **`ingest.segment`** — split text into chunks for downstream processing.